TommyJones/textmineR/cran-comments.md

 ### Downstream dependencies
 There are no downstream dependencies.
-This is a first-time submission of textmineR.